alfa-laboratory/YARCH/GUIDE.md

 The Request, Response, ViewModel structures are declared inside the enum with the module name for the allocated namespace.
 DataFlow should clearly describe the business tasks and provide visual information about the data transmitted within the module.

 ## Interactor
-Contains the business logic of the module.
-Interactor should not make network requests, access the database, etc. It acts as an aggregator of business logic.
-So, for example, to get data, it calls the Provider, to various Workers to perform any data actions, and then sends the prepared data further to the Presenter, etc.
+Interactor contains the business logic of the module.
+It shouldn't make any network requests, access the database, etc. It acts as an aggregator of business logic.
+For example it calls the Provider to get data, various Workers to perform any data actions, etc. When the data occurred, Interactor sends it to the Presenter.
 Interactor receives a request for an operation on data from the ViewController with the Request and submits the data to the Presenter using Response.

 ## Worker
-Implements the reused part of the business logic (for example: algorithm for data filtering).
+Worker should implement business logic that can be reused in another module (for example: algorithm for data filtering).

 ## Presenter
-Contains the logic for preparing data for display (for example: data formatting (phone number, sum), localization, etc.) and passes them to ViewController via ViewModel.
+Presenter contains the logic for preparing data for display (for example: data formatting (phone number, sum), localization, etc.) and passes it to ViewController via ViewModel.

 ## ViewController
-Responsible for displaying the status received from Presenter and interacting with the user.
+ViewController is responsible for displaying the ViewModel received from Presenter and interacting with the user.
 ViewController contains only one view, which is created in the loadView () method.
-It does not control the location of the view.
-All necessary layout should be already presented in a separately implemented view.
+It doesn't control the location of the view and it's layout.
+All necessary layout should be configured in a separately implemented view.
 However, ViewController acts as a delegate for the entire view layer.
-So it knows when the Text in TextField was changed or the user clicked on the cell.
+It knows when the text in UITextField was changed or the user clicked on the cell.

 ```
 override func loadView () {